DopieXNone/Minecraft-Manhunt-Plugin/README.md

-# Manhunt plugin for Spigot
+# Manhunt plugin for SpigotMC and PaperMC

 **ManhuntPlugin** is a plugin for Minecraft Java Edition that allows you to organize “manhunts” games in your server.